United States–Taliban deal: Withdrawal of NATO forces

-The US–Taliban deal also dealt with the withdrawal from Afghanistan of "all military forces of the United States, its allies, and Coalition partners, including all non-diplomatic civilian personnel, private security contractors, trainers, advisors, and supporting services personnel".
-The Trump administration agreed to an initial reduction of US troops in Afghanistan from 13,000 to 8,600 within 135 days (i.e., by July 2020), followed by a full withdrawal within 14 months (i.e., by 1 May 2021), if the Taliban kept its commitments.
+The U.S.–Taliban deal also dealt with the withdrawal from Afghanistan of "all military forces of the United States, its allies, and Coalition partners, including all non-diplomatic civilian personnel, private security contractors, trainers, advisors, and supporting services personnel".
+The Trump administration agreed to an initial reduction of U.S. troops in Afghanistan from 13,000 to 8,600 within 135 days (i.e., by July 2020), followed by a full withdrawal within 14 months (i.e., by 1 May 2021), if the Taliban kept its commitments.
 NATO Secretary-General Jens Stoltenberg pledged to bring down NATO's numbers to about 12,000 from roughly 16,000 troops.
 The United States also committed to closing five military bases within 135 days.
-On March 10, 2020, the US started withdrawing some soldiers.
+On March 10, 2020, the U.S. started withdrawing some soldiers.

-On July 1, 2020, the US House Armed Services Committee overwhelmingly voted in favor of an amendment to the National Defense Authorization Act to restrict President Trump's ability to withdraw US troops from Afghanistan below the 8,600 that had been acted on.
+On July 1, 2020, the U.S. House Armed Services Committee overwhelmingly voted in favor of an amendment to the National Defense Authorization Act to restrict President Trump's ability to withdraw U.S. troops from Afghanistan below the 8,600 that had been acted on.

-On 20 January 2021, at the inauguration of Joe Biden, there were 2,500 US soldiers still in Afghanistan.
+On 20 January 2021, at the inauguration of Joe Biden, there were 2,500 U.S. soldiers still in Afghanistan.
 Biden's national security adviser, Jake Sullivan, said that the administration would review the withdrawal agreement.
-On 14 April 2021, the Biden administration said the US would not withdraw the remaining soldiers by 1 May, but would withdraw them by 11 September.
-On 8 July, Biden specified a US withdrawal date of 31 August.
+On 14 April 2021, the Biden administration said the U.S. would not withdraw the remaining soldiers by 1 May, but would withdraw them by 11 September.
+On 8 July, Biden specified a U.S. withdrawal date of 31 August.